 - Simple Tomato Soup

-- Acorn Squash with Maple Butter Sauce (can substitute ghee for butter)
+- Acorn Squash with Maple Butter Sauce

 - Carrots Vichy